ibraheem-areeda/Movies-Library/README.md

 6- $ npm install -g nodemon

+7- $ npm install body-parser

+8-$ npm install pg

+9-$npm install dotenv

-7- $ nodemon server.js
+10- $ nodemon server.js

-8- create a API key from https://developers.themoviedb.org/3/getting-started/introduction to use it in the requests
+11- create a API key from https://developers.themoviedb.org/3/getting-started/introduction to use it in the requests

 ## Project Features